AsmodeusCruentus/MemoryErrorScripts/readme.md

 ![Screenshot](https://github.com/AsmodeusCruentus/Images/blob/main/logodone.jpg)

-Welcome to the Asmodeus Cruentus repository!
+Welcome to the Public Script Repository of Asmodeus Cruentus!

-This repository contains scripts for Memory Error.
+This repository contains scripts for the follwoing :
+*  -Memory Error.
+*  -BotWithUs.
+*  -Razer Synapse 3.0
+*  -

 Please note that these scripts come with risks, and their usage is entirely at your own discretion.
 I am not liable for any issues that may arise from the use of these scripts.

 ## Disclaimer
 Use these scripts responsibly and at your own risk.
 I do not guarantee their effectiveness or safety in any context.